aoijs/documentation/src/functions/usdawaitcomponentsuntil.md

 # $awaitComponentsUntil

-This function will make the bot response to user's select menu option or button interaction.
+This function will make the bot respond to user's select menu option or button interaction.

 ### Usage